 Illinois College nurtures the religious and spiritual lives of all its students, helping them draw deeply from their own religious and spiritual traditions as they make a positive difference in our diverse and pluralistic world.
-Founded out of the Presbyterian and Congregationalist Churches, IC remains connected to this socially-engaged mode of the Christian faith while extending its support to students from any or no particular religious tradition.
-A campus-wide inclusive spiritual gathering takes place during the Wednesday morning (10 a.m.) chapel hour.
-In addition, multiple student organizations meet throughout the week to allow students to grow in their faith practices and support each other.
-The Campus Chaplain also offers individualized spiritual direction and support.
+Founded out of the Presbyterian and Congregationalist Churches, IC remains connected to this sociallyengaged mode of the Christian faith while extending its support to students from any or no particular religious tradition.
+Multiple student organizations meet throughout the week to allow students to grow in their faith practices and support each other.